-Stains are a wood floor owner’s worst nightmare and many immediately think that their floor is ruined, however that is not the case as we are here to inform you that all will be okay.
+Stains are a wood floor owner’s worst nightmare and many immediately think that their floor is ruined, however that is not the case.
 No matter what the species, finish or thickness of your flooring, it is extremely important you act fast.
 If you are able to wipe up the liquid or substance as soon as the spillage occurred, then this will massively reduce the chance of it staining or at least make the stain easier to remove in the future.

-As a basic rule if your floor has a pale or white stain then it is only in the surface layer of your floor and should be fairly easy to remove.
+As a basic rule, if your floor has a pale or white stain then it sits in the surface layer of your floor and should be fairly easy to remove.
 However, if the stain is a dark shade then unfortunately the substance has seeped further into the grain and sanding down your floor may be the only way to remove the stain.
-If your floor is new or has a lacquered finish, then the chances of the stain being in the surface layer are much greater than if your floor is old or oiled
+If your floor is new or has a lacquered finish, then the chances of the stain being in the surface layer are much greater than if your floor is old or oiled.

 Have Your Say